nayanatara07/Basic-Arithmetic-Functions/README.md

-# Basic-Arithmetic-Functions
+# Basic-Arithmetic-Operations
-Basic arithmetic functions and pop-up boxes by using script
+Basic arithmetic operations and pop-up boxes by using javascript